marcocesarato/react-native-big-list/docs/Props.md

 Specify the item height.

+This is needed to have a great performance boost for lists of several thousands items.

 | Type             | Required | Default |
 | ---------------- | -------- | ------- |
 | number, function | Yes      | `50`    |